dhruvshan/ido-ux/src/docs/files/devguide05.md

 <img src="/assets/GA2.png" alt="drawing" width="500"/>

-3. After selecting the wallet, in this case, Metamask, a Connect Request will appear.
-In the case of Metamask, you would need to pick what account (Address) you would like to connect with, and click “Next”.
+3. After selecting the wallet (in this case, Metamask) a connection request will appear.
+Pick the account (Address) you would like to connect with, and click “Next”.

 <img src="/assets/GA3.png" alt="drawing" width="500"/>